Family Fun

 Are you looking for some family fun in the Amana Colonies?
 Here are some things that you can do.

-The village of Amana has quite a few shops and some have food samples like the Chocolate Haus or the Amana Meat Shop others show you how their products are made, such as furniture being handcrafted at the Amana Furniture Shop and at Schanz Furniture (South Amana) or blankets being woven at the Amana Woolen Mill.
-At the Broom and Basket Shop in West Amana, the kids can see baskets being woven or brooms being made.
+The village of Amana has quite a few shops and some have food samples like the Chocolate Haus or the Amana Meat Shop.
+Others show you how their products are made, such as furniture being handcrafted at the Amana Furniture Shop in Amana, and at Schanz Furniture in South Amana.
+Keep an eye on our special events and festivals for days when the Woolen Mill is offering tours of their production facility to see how our unique blankets, available at Warped and Woven Mill Mercantile, are woven.

 If you’re looking for some hands-on activities The Noble Stone has a few things that the kids will love to do.
 They have a pebble pit that the little ones can dig into and find a fossil or special type of rock.
 Inside the shop, there is a mining sluice.
 Purchase a bag of sand and then begin the mining.
 Each bag contains a variety of fossils, arrowheads, specialty rocks and more.
 The kids will love being miners.